quantify-os/quantify-core/README.md

 It is built on top of [QCoDeS](https://qcodes.github.io/Qcodes/) and is a spiritual successor of [PycQED](https://github.com/DiCarloLab-Delft/PycQED_py3).

-Quantify-core is the core module that contains all basic functionality to control experiments.
+`quantify-core` is the core module that contains all basic functionality to control experiments.
 This includes:

 - A framework to control instruments.
 - A data-acquisition loop.